yottaawesome/fsnd-project-2/README.md

 * **db:** Contains the database abstraction components.
 * **tests:** Contains the unit tests.

-The Inferno SPA is built using Webpack and NPM.
-It is a componentized client-side application in the typical style of React apps.
+The SPA is built using Inferno with Webpack, Babel, and NPM being part of the build tools.
+The SPA is a componentized client-side application in the typical style of React apps.

 ## Setting up